Emulation of stochastic simulators using generalized lambda models: Application examples

 Following this definition, the standard deviation $\sigma_{Y_1}$ can be seen as the Wasserstein distance between the distribution of $Y_1$ and a degenerate distribution concentrated at the mean value $\mu_{Y_1}$.
 As a result, the Wasserstein distance normalized by the standard deviation can be interpreted as the ratio of the error related to emulating the distribution of $Y_1$ by that of $Y_2$, and to using the mean value $\mu_{Y_1}$ as a proxy of $Y_1$.

-Because $d_{\rm WS}$ is invariant under translation, the normalized Wasserstein distance is invariant under both translation and scaling, that is,
+Because $d_{\rm WS}$ is invariant under translation, the normalized Wasserstein distance is invariant under both translation and scaling; that is,

-To calculate the expectation in \cref{eq:Rlevel1}, we use Latin hypercube sampling to generate a test set $\cx_{\rm test}$ of size $N_{\rm test} = 1,000$ in the input space.
+To calculate the expectation in \cref{eq:Rlevel1}, we use Latin hypercube sampling to generate a test set $\cx_{\rm test}$ of size $N_{\rm test} = 1{,}000$ in the input space.
 The normalized Wasserstein distance is calculated for each $\ve{x} \in \cx_{\rm test}$ and then averaged by $N_{\rm test}$.

 For the last two case studies, the analytical response distribution of $Y(\ve{x})$ is unknown.
 To characterize it, we repeatedly evaluate the model $10^4$ times for $\ve{x}$.
 In addition, we also compare some summarizing statistical quantity $b(\ve{x})$ of the model response $Y(\ve{x})$, such as the mean $\Esp{Y(\ve{x})}$ or variance $\Var{Y(\ve{x})}$, depending on the focus of the application.
-Note that $b(\ve{x})$ is a deterministic function of input variables, and we define the normalized mean-squared error by
+Note that $b(\ve{x})$ is a deterministic function of input variables, and we define the normalized mean-squared error by where $b^{(i)}_{S}$ is the value predicted by the surrogate for $\ve{x}^{(i)} \in \cx_{\rm test}$, and $\hat{b}^{(i)}$ denotes the quantity estimated from $10^4$ replicated runs of the original stochastic simulator for $\ve{x}^{(i)}$.
+The error $\varepsilon_b$ defined in \cref{eq:Berror} indicates how much of the variance of $b(\ve{X})$ cannot be explained by $b_{S}(\ve{X})$ estimated from surrogate model.